sjappig/mldn-capstone/report/capstone_report.md

 For weight initializing orthogonal initializer is used.
 It has been reported to have positive effect on controlling vanishing/exploding gradients and in some cases also making the models to converge faster.
 [9]

-#### Optimizer and learning rate

-Adam optimization algorithm, which is used in this project, is an optimizer that adapts the learning rate by itself.
-It will be used with its default values in TensorFlow.

 #### Multi-label output and label weights